cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ### Module proto

-You define your module taking inspiration from `minimal-module-example`:
+You define your module in a new `proto/alice/checkers/module/v1/module.proto`, taking inspiration from `minimal-module-example`:

 ```protobuf [proto/alice/checkers/module/v1/module.proto]
 syntax = "proto3";